jerm-jerm/quartz/content/DND Mystrala/1. The World/3 Items/Spark.md

 There is evidence that the souls used to make Spark are retained in a fractured form even once placed inside of clockwork device.

 About 60% of tincture is produced at Bloodgulch Meatworks and another 15% at The Vulture Den, from people who volunteer for a some exchange of gold or food or unwilling souls.

+The idea for spark/tincture was originally [[Alexi Faraday]]'s idea.